 Erik Cambria received his PhD in Computing Science and Mathematics in 2012 following the completion of an EPSRC project in collaboration with MIT Media Lab, which was selected as impact case study by the University of Stirling for the UK Research Excellence Framework (REF2014).
 After working at HP Labs India, Microsoft Research Asia, and NUS Temasek Labs, in 2014 Dr Cambria joined NTU School of Computer Science and Engineering as an Assistant Professor.
 His current affiliations also include Rolls-Royce@NTU, Delta@NTU, A*STAR IHPC, MIT Synthetic Intelligence Lab, and the Brain Sciences Foundation.
-He is Associate Editor of many top-tier journals edited by Elsevier, e.g., INFFUS and KBS, Springer, e.g., AIRE and Cognitive Computation, IEEE CIM, and Editor of the IEEE IS Department on Affective Computing and Sentiment Analysis, fields in which he is one of the most productive authors.
+He is Associate Editor of many top-tier journals edited by Elsevier, e.g., INFFUS and KBS, Springer, e.g., AIRE and Cognitive Computation, and IEEE, e.g., CIM and Intelligent Systems, where he manages the Department of Affective Computing and Sentiment Analysis (fields in which he is one of the most productive authors since 2000).
 Dr Cambria is also recipient of several awards, e.g., Emerald Citations of Excellence and Temasek Research Fellowship, and is involved in many international conferences as Workshop Organizer, e.g., ICDM and KDD, PC Member, e.g., AAAI and ACL, Program Chair, e.g., ELM and FLAIRS, and Keynote Speaker, e.g., CICLing.

 GScholar h-index: 50